 sudo serveradmin stop addressbook sudo serveradmin start addressbook

-After restarting both the Calendar service and the Contacts service, support for cleartext and Kerberos authentication methods will take effect.
+After restarting both services, support for cleartext and Kerberos authentication methods take effect.